codurance/site/src/_posts/2018-11-29-the-functional-style-part-8.md

 This is basically the same as the first diagram, except that we have dispensed with the horizontal dashed regions and instead made it explicit that the stack is a single data structure rather than several copies.
 We are simply representing each `Stack` instance, whether empty or not, as a single box.
 Initially the client sees an empty stack; on pushing, a non-empty stack instance is created which points at the empty stack, and the client shifts its view to the new instance.
 When the client pushes a second time, another non-empty stack instance is created which points at the previous non-empty stack, and the client shifts its view again.
 The stack tells the client where to point its view next, via the return value of the push and pop operations, but it is the client that actually shifts its view.
 The stack does not move anything.

+Now you might be thinking that "the client shifts its view" implies _something_ is being mutated, and indeed it does, but this is simply a variable holding a reference to a Stack instance.
+We have discussed at length already in part 2 of the series how to manage changing scalar values without having to reassign variables.

-We already mentioned the possibility that the clients might not be all the same, so now let’s explicitly imagine that the three ovals are representing three different clients’ views of one single stack structure.
-Client 1 is looking at a newly created stack, while client 2 has pushed once on it, and client 3 has pushed twice on it:
+We already mentioned the possibility that different parts of the program might be holding separate and different views on the stack structure, so now let’s explicitly imagine that the three ovals represent three different clients’ views of one single stack structure.
+Client 1 is looking at a newly created stack, client 2 has pushed once on it, and client 3 has pushed twice on it:

 <p style="margin: 2em 0em 2em 10em">
     <img style="max-width: 65%" src="{{site.baseurl}}/assets/custom/img/blog/the-functional-style/functional_stack_4.png" title="Multiple clients with different views on the same functional stack" alt="Multiple clients can maintain their own different viewpoints on the same stack structure">
 </p>

-If client 2 pushed something on the stack, the effect would be this:
+If client 2 subsequently pushed something on the stack, the effect would look like this:

 <p style="margin: 2em 0em 2em 10em">
     <img style="max-width: 65%" src="{{site.baseurl}}/assets/custom/img/blog/the-functional-style/functional_stack_5.png" title="The effect of client 2 pushing on the shared functional stack" alt="When client 2 pushes on the shared stack, the value it pushed is not visible to the other clients">
 </p>

-Notice that the directions of the arrows ensure that neither client 1 or client 3 are affected by what client 2 did: client 3 cannot follow the arrow backwards to see the value that was just pushed, and nor can client 1.
+Notice the directions of the arrows ensure that neither client 1 or client 3 are affected by what client 2 did: client 3 cannot follow the arrow backwards to see the value that was just pushed, and nor can client 1.
 Similarly if client 1 pushed on the stack neither of the others would be affected by that either:

 <p style="margin: 2em 0em 2em 10em">
     <img style="max-width: 65%" src="{{site.baseurl}}/assets/custom/img/blog/the-functional-style/functional_stack_6.png" title="The effect of client 1 pushing on the shared functional stack" alt="When client 1 pushes on the shared stack, the value it pushed is not visible to the other clients either">